MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-inclient-designer.md

 ## Drag-and-drop components

-In Designer, you design and modify the current page; you can add existing table fields, move fields around, remove fields from the page, hide and move actions, and more.
+In Designer, you design and modify the current page; you can display existing table fields, move fields around, remove fields from the page, hide and move actions, and more.
 You can make changes to display the information by using drag-and-drop components.

 ## Working with fields